kruoni/HoverForever/README.md

 ### The :root variables are:
 ```
 :root {
-    --avatar-wrapper-background: /* YOUR OWN IMAGE HERE */;
+    --avatar-wrapper-background: /*YOUR OWN IMAGE*/;
     --avatar-wrapper-background-size: 216px;
     --app-background: transparent;
-    /* change to #222228 for dark mode, or #dad5cf for light mode, to remove transparency*/
+    /* change to --color-bg-dark2 for dark mode, or --color-bg-light2 for light mode, to remove transparency*/
     --color-bg-light1: #eee8df;
     --color-bg-light2: #dad5cf;
     --color-border-light: #242322;
-    --color-panel-light: #dad5cfa5;
+    --color-panel-light: #dad5cfb0;
     --color-bg-dark1: #1a1a1d;
     --color-bg-dark2: #222228;
     --color-border-dark: #c0c0c0;
-    --color-panel-dark: #222228a5;
+    --color-panel-dark: #222228b0;
+    --color-accent-button: #6823ae65;
+    --color-accent-button-hover: #460f7d80;
+    --color-channel-icon: #6823ae;
 }
 ```
 Check below for more details.